CIT Operational Procedures for Information Security ("9 Points")

-- Protected health information, as defined in the Health Insurance Portability and Protection Act (HIPPA)
+- Protected health information, as defined in the Health Insurance Portability and Accountability Act (HIPAA)

 - Encryption: As of December 1, 2015, all university-owned desktops, laptops, tablets, cell phones, and removable media must employ whole-disk encryption.
 Any device that holds confidential data, regardless of the duration of retention, must employ whole-disk encryption.
 For devices that regularly store confidential data, the use of encrypted containers or folders that are only mounted when necessary is recommended.
 Encryption technologies and key recovery processes must be approved by the Central IT Service Group (CITSG) and the IT Security Office.

-- Two-Factor Authentication to Remote Data: Staff members must use IT Security Office-approved two-factor authentication (RSA SecurID, Duo, and Google Authenticator are currently approved) and hopper servers (i.e., bastion hosts or secure gateways) when connecting to remote systems that have direct access to, or house, confidential data.
+- Two-Factor Authentication to Remote Data: Staff members must use IT Security Office-approved two-factor authentication and hopper servers (i.e., bastion hosts or secure gateways) when connecting to remote systems that have direct access to, or house, confidential data.
 This requirement applies to any remote access to systems holding confidential data, regardless of the staff member’s reason for connecting to the system.
-Options for meeting this requirement include security enhanced Desktop Everywhere (VDI), CU VPN with Two-Step Login, or using a hopper server.
+Options for meeting this requirement include CU VPN with Two-Step Login or using a hopper server.
 Connection methods that avoid the two-factor requirement, such as connection mastering or port forwarding, are not allowed.